Start free trial

 The example below calculates the minutes between two dates.

-To calculate the time between a specified date and the current date you can insert the ‘Current date & time’ field from the field drop down.
-The result will be in seconds, so you need to divide it if you want minutes, days, years or something else.
+To calculate the time between a specified date and the current date, you can insert the ‘Current date & time’ field from the field drop down.
+The result will be in seconds, so you will need to divide it if you want minutes, days, years, or something else.

 Get an online form trial or demo absolutely free.